-12 Top-Rated Tourist Attractions & Things to Do in Cocoa Beach
+12 Top-Rated Tourist Attractions & Things to Do in Cocoa Beach, FL

 Cocoa Beach is a place to relieve the stresses of modern-day life, to unwind and savor its cultural, historical, technological, and culinary surprises.
-You can take a cruise, see where modern pioneers fly into the heavens (and experience some of the same in-flight sensations they do), peer into the galaxies, visit a historic pioneer village, get up-close-and-personal with some animals you've probably never seen before, and tee off at some of the greatest golf clubs in Florida.
+You can take a cruise, see where modern pioneers fly into the heavens (and experience some of the same in-flight sensations they do), peer into the galaxies, visit a historic pioneer village, get up-close-and-personal with the local wildlife, and tee off at some of the greatest golf clubs in Florida.

 See also: Where to Stay in Cocoa Beach

 1. Explore the Kennedy Space Center